PaulaTeeuwen/Photo-Driven-Li-Extraction-Cages/README.md

 ## 2. Investigation of the relative pyrrole-nitrogen positions
 1) Four diastereomers of 1a (1a_alpha, 1a_beta, 1a_gamma, 1a_delta) were created by changing the moving one nitrogen around the pyrrole-ring starting from 1a.
 These files can be found in the repository as *1a_[type]_GFN2/1a_[type]_input.xyz*, with type being alpha, beta gamma or delta.

 2) Geometry optimizations at the GFN2-xTB level were performed on the input structures generated in step 1.
+Well-converged minima ...

 3) Geometry optimizations at the r<sup>2</sup>SCAN-3c level were performed on the structures obtained in step 2.
 First, optimizations at the NormalSCF convergence criteria were performed, followed by optimizations at the TightSCF convergence criteria.
-Whenever no convergence could be reached, the converged structure of a different diastereomer was adjusted to provide a new input structure (see 1a, .
+Initially, no convergence could be reached via this method for 1a and 1a_gamma.
+In both cases, well-converged minima were obtained by choosing a different input structure by adjusting the converged structure of a different diastereomer.

 ## 3. Investigation of relative orientations of the phenyl rings